-The Contract and Supplier Management team manage and optimise key identified contracts and supplier relationships on behalf of PS, SPA and Forensics.
-This team drive best practice ensuring that contracts are managed in a consistent manner.
+The Contract and Supplier Management team manage and optimise key contracts and supplier relationships on behalf of PS, SPA and Forensics.
+This team drive best practice ensuring that contracts are managed in a consistent manner maximising the value delivered through the contracts term.

-Over the last year we have implemented our new structure.
-The new operating model has facilitated enhancements to how we work as a team allowing us to develop in areas such as training, personal development, career progression, succession planning, data capture, standardisation, and so delivery.
-These changes continue to enable this procurement service to deliver work that adds value to the SPA and Police Scotland.
+The new operating model has facilitated enhancements to how we work as a team allowing us to develop in areas such as training, personal development, career progression, succession planning, data capture, standardisation, delivery, efficiency and so best value.